timothyf/ootp-diamond-ops/README.md

 # OOTP DiamondOps

-OOTP DiamondOps generates a baseball operations dashboard for an MLB club and its AAA affiliate from OOTP exports.
-It produces scored roster boards, planning pages, transaction guidance, and linked HTML reports for front-office review.
+OOTP DiamondOps generates a baseball operations site for an MLB club and its AAA affiliate from OOTP exports.
+It combines current performance, OOTP ratings, roster status, and organizational depth into linked HTML reports, CSV tables, and a Markdown summary for front-office review.

-## Current Functionality

-From one run, DiamondOps currently produces:
+## What It Produces

+One run currently generates:

-- A landing dashboard with grouped sections for:
+- A status-oriented `dashboard.html` landing page
-  - `Decisions now`
-  - `MLB snapshot`
-  - `AAA watchlist`
-- Team hub pages for the MLB and AAA clubs
+- MLB and AAA team hub pages
-- Merged hitter and pitcher tables with an in-page `Current` / `Stats` toggle
+- Merged hitter and pitcher boards with in-page `Current` / `Stats` toggles
 - MLB active depth chart
+- `Recommended lineup vs RHP`
-- Recommended lineups vs RHP and vs LHP
+- `Recommended lineup vs LHP`
+- `Platoon diagnostics`
-- Platoon diagnostics
+- `Recommended rotation`
-- Recommended rotation
+- `Spot Starter / Replacement Candidates` on the rotation page
-- Spot starter / replacement starter candidates
-- Bullpen role recommendations
-- Team needs / acquisition-priority report
+- `Bullpen roles`
+- `Team needs`
+- `Recommended transactions`, grouped by move type
-- Recommended transactions
+- `Scoring Breakdown`
-- Scoring breakdown page
-- Player detail pages linked from report tables
+- Linked player detail pages
-- CSV outputs for the core report tables
+- Team dashboard CSVs
-- A consolidated Markdown report for quick review
+- A consolidated Markdown report

+When a season has been completed, DiamondOps also generates:

+- `season_summary.html`

+That season summary page stays visible during the following offseason and disappears once the new season has started.

+All generated outputs are written to `output/`.

+## Current Site Structure

+### Dashboard

+The landing dashboard is now a quick status board rather than a set of page summaries.
+It is designed to answer “how is the organization doing right now?” at a glance.

+It currently includes:

+- Organization status cards:
+  - high-priority needs
+  - MLB injuries
+  - call-up pressure
+  - outside-help pressure
+  - AAA watchlist size
+- MLB leader tables:
+  - top MLB hitters
+  - top MLB pitchers
+- Pressure-point tables:
+  - current needs
+  - current injured MLB players
+- AAA watch tables:
+  - top AAA hitters
+  - top AAA pitchers

+### Team Hubs

+Both the MLB and AAA team pages are organized consistently into:

+- `Position players`
+- `Pitching`
+- `Planning & decisions`

+These hub pages act as the main navigation layer into the full report set.

+### Shared HTML Shell

-HTML pages include a shared site shell with:
+All HTML pages share a common site shell with:

-- A branded hero header
+- a branded hero/header
+- DiamondOps logo
 - OOTP date
-- MLB and AAA team record, division position, and games back
+- MLB and AAA records, division position, and GB
-- Team logos in the header status cards
+- MLB and AAA team logos in the header
-- Shared top navigation across reports
+- shared top navigation

-Outputs are written to `output/`.

-## Report Structure

-The generated HTML site is organized around a few core entry points:

-- `dashboard.html`
-  - high-level landing page with the most actionable reports first
+- consistent page width across reports

+## Key Reports

+### Hitter and Pitcher Boards

+The MLB and AAA hitter/pitcher pages use merged tables with a `Current` / `Stats` toggle instead of separate pages.

+- `Current` emphasizes current-value columns and roster context
+- `Stats` emphasizes raw statistical production
+- column formatting includes baseball-specific cleanup such as MLB-style innings pitched notation

+### Team Needs

+The `Team needs` page identifies likely acquisition targets by analyzing:

-- MLB team hub
+- current MLB quality
-  - grouped into `Position players`, `Pitching`, and `Planning & decisions`
-- AAA team hub
+- AAA cover
-  - grouped into the same high-level areas for consistency
+- age risk
+- handedness balance
+- bullpen/rotation depth

+It is intended to answer where the organization most needs outside help.

+### Recommended Transactions

+The transactions page is no longer limited to call-ups.
+It can now recommend:

+- `CALL UP`
+- `SEND DOWN`
+- `DFA / BENCH`
+- `ACQUIRE`

+The page renders separate tables by transaction family so it is easier to scan.

+### Recommended Lineups

+Both lineup pages use the same selection pipeline:

+- lock in the best healthy regulars at premium defensive spots
+- optimize `1B`, `LF`, `RF`, and `DH` for the opposing pitcher handedness
+- set batting order from role-based lineup scores

+### Rotation and Bullpen

+Pitching planning pages include:

+- recommended MLB rotation
+- spot-starter / replacement-starter candidates
+- bullpen role recommendations

+### Scoring Breakdown

+The scoring page explains how hitter and pitcher scores are built from:

+- stats
-- Standalone report pages
+- ratings
-  - full tables and descriptions for each recommendation or board
+- smaller context bonuses

+It includes both formula-share and empirical-share views.

+### Season Summary

+When historical season data is available for both clubs, the season summary page shows:

+- season year
+- MLB and AAA final records
+- division finish
+- games back
+- postseason result
+- best hitter
+- best pitcher
+- best rookie

 ## Data Sources

-DiamondOps supports two modes:
+DiamondOps supports two input modes.

-- CSV mode
+### CSV mode

 - reads OOTP-style CSV exports from `src/data/`
+- does not provide in-game OOTP date or standings header data

-- MySQL mode
+### MySQL mode

 - reads from a MySQL database populated from OOTP SQL exports

-MySQL mode also supports:

-- explicit MLB and AAA team-name overrides
-- automatic team detection when overrides are omitted
+- supports automatic MLB/AAA team detection
+- supports explicit team-name overrides
-- DB smoke checks before generation
+- runs a DB smoke-check before generation
+- populates header standings and OOTP date
-- header standings lookup for the generated HTML site
+- enables completed-season detection for the season summary page

 ## Project Layout

 - `scripts/generate.py`
   - main CLI entry point
 - `scripts/build.sh`
-  - convenience script for local DB-backed generation
+  - convenience wrapper for the common local build flow
 - `scripts/import_mysql.sh`
-  - MySQL import helper for OOTP SQL dumps
+  - imports OOTP SQL dumps into MySQL
 - `scripts/test.sh`
-  - runs the unit test suite from the project virtual environment
+  - runs the project test suite
 - `src/`
-  - scoring, data processing, lineup planning, transaction logic, and HTML generation
+  - scoring, data processing, report building, transactions, and HTML generation
 - `src/data/`
-  - CSV input files for CSV mode
+  - CSV inputs for CSV mode
 - `src/images/`
-  - shared site and team logo assets
+  - DiamondOps and team logo assets
 - `sql/`
-  - OOTP SQL export files used by the importer
+  - SQL import assets
 - `output/`
-  - generated CSV, HTML, and Markdown reports
+  - generated HTML, CSV, and Markdown outputs

 ## Requirements

 - Python 3.10+
-- MySQL client (`mysql`) for the import workflow
+- MySQL client tools for the SQL import workflow
 - Python packages:

 ```bash